The pandemic continues to cause unprecedented disruption across industries worldwide.

 The temporary closure of various manufacturing units on account of the coronavirus disease (COVID-19) outbreak is negatively impacting the market growth.

-According to the estimates by IMARC Group, the global forming fluids market is expected to exhibit stable growth during the next five years.
+According to the estimates by IMARC Group, the global forming fluids market is expected to exhibit a CAGR of 1.8% during 2022-2027.

 Forming fluids provide cooling, lubrication and corrosion protection in the production of automobiles.
 Substantial growth in the automotive industry represents one of the key factors bolstering the market growth.